osmandapp/web/main/docs/user/navigation/guidance/voice-navigation.md

 ## TTS (Text-to-Speech)

-TTS packages are bundled with application but they require system to have [Text-to-speech engine](https://en.wikipedia.org/wiki/Speech_synthesis).
-These are partially included in Android and iOS or can be installed separately.
-Go to your device's settings([Android ](https://support.google.com/accessibility/android/answer/6006983) or [iOS](https://support.apple.com/en-gb/guide/iphone/iph96b214f0/ios#:~:text=Go%20to%20Settings%20%3E%20Accessibility%20%3E%20Spoken,the%20top%20of%20the%20screen.)), find the Language & Keyboard section, Text-to-speech, or similar.
-Select or install it, then also set up support for the language you want, this may be an additional setting or require you to download an additional file.
+TTS voices are the preferred voices to use in OsmAnd.
+They are bundled with the application, but require the system to have a [Text-to-speech engine](https://en.wikipedia.org/wiki/Speech_synthesis) installed.
+The engines are often included in Android and iOS, or can be installed separately.
+A list of engines and supported languages for Android may be found [here](https://accessibleandroid.com/list-of-languages-with-available-tts-engines-on-android/).

+To configure your device's TTS, go to your device settings([Android ](https://support.google.com/accessibility/android/answer/6006983) or [iOS](https://support.apple.com/en-gb/guide/iphone/iph96b214f0/ios#:~:text=Go%20to%20Settings%20%3E%20Accessibility%20%3E%20Spoken,the%20top%20of%20the%20screen.)), find the Language & Keyboard section, Text-to-speech, or similar.
+Select, activate or install it, then configure it to support your ppreferred language, which may just be a setting or require you to download an additional file.

 Check if your Android TTS is working properly by using the "Listen to example" or a similar test button.
-You can also check if OsmAnd voice prompts are selected correctly, to do this go to *Settings → Plugins → OsmAnd development → Test voice prompts* (to see this setting, the OsmAnd development plugin must be activated).
+You can also check if OsmAnd voice prompts are selected correctly: To do this, go to *Settings → Plugins → OsmAnd development → Test voice prompts* (to see this setting, the OsmAnd development plugin must be activated).

 Additional information can be found in the [Troubleshooting](../../troubleshooting/navigation.md#voice-navigation) section.

-### Language
+### Voice prompt language

-You can select your preferred language and type of voice guidance for voice prompts from the list.
+In OsmAnd you can select your preferred language and prompt style from the list
 - *<Translate android="true" ids="tts_title"/>* (for Android) - <Translate android="true" ids="tts_description"/>
 - *<Translate android="true" ids="shared_string_recorded"/>* (for Android) - <Translate android="true" ids="recorded_description"/>

 :::note
-Not all listed languages may be supported by the TTS engine.
-You can change the voice and playback speed only in the system settings of the device.
+- Not all listed languages may be supported by every TTS engine.
+See e.g. [here](https://accessibleandroid.com/list-of-languages-with-available-tts-engines-on-android/)
+- You can change the voice and playback speed only in the system settings of the device. not in OsmAnd.
 :::

 <Tabs groupId="operating-systems">